amane1234/A520m-itx-ac-with-NAVI/README.md

 Add the following Keys to your config.plist:

-    Under ACPI/Quirks, add: EnableForAll (Type: Boolean) and set it to NO Under Booter/Quirks, add: EnableForAll (Type: Boolean) and set it to NO
+    Under ACPI/Quirks, add: EnableForAll (Type: Boolean) and set it to False Under Booter/Quirks, add: EnableForAll (Type: Boolean) and set it to False